-We have recorded a profit before tax of RM57,726,942 for FY 2023 which represent approximately 16% decrease from FY 2022.
-The details of the Group's overall financial information and causes of decrease in profit before tax are fully disclosed in the Management Discussion & Analysis at page 18 of this Annual Report.
+We have recorded a profit before tax of RM68,615,518 for FY 2022 which represent approximately 30% decrease from FY 2021.
+The courses of decrease in profit before tax is fully disclosed in the Management Discussion & Analysis on page 19 of this Annual Report.
+The details of the Group's overall financial are available in the Management Discussion and Analysis Section of this Annual Report.